 Best DSLR Camera for Nature Photography

-Based on the research on popular photography websites, the $3300 Nikon D850 is the best DSLR camera for nature photographers.
-This camera has an amazing full autofocus 9 fps1 continuous shooting feature.
+Based on the research on popular photography websites, the $3,300 Nikon D850 is the best DSLR camera for nature photographers.
+This camera has amazing full autofocus and a continuous shooting feature.
 4K Ultra HD video recording at 120 FPS, tilting touchscreen, Focus Shift shooting, and outstanding battery life.

-Please don’t forget that nature photography is definitely an investment.
+Remember that nature photography is an investment.
 Try not to focus too much on the camera without considering the lenses.

-For serious nature photography for Nikon users, the $12,000 Nikon AF-S FX NIKKOR 400mm f/2.8E FL ED is the clear winner.
-This lightweight and rugged lens have a quick f/2.8 maximum aperture, Silent Wave Motor autofocus, and a full-time manual focus override.
+For photographers that love Nikon, the $12,000 Nikon AF-S FX NIKKOR 400mm f/2.8E FL ED is the clear winner.
+This lightweight and rugged lenses have a quick f/2.8 maximum aperture, Silent Wave Motor autofocus, and a full-time manual focus override.

 The $600 Nikon AF-P NIKKOR 70-300mm is a runner-up that offers fast apertures and image stabilization.

-Like we said, nature photography is serious and this equipment costs a lot.
-If you want to just test out nature photography before spending thousands then check out these two articles, Best Sony DSLR Cameras and Best DSLR Cameras for Beginners.
+As we said, nature photography is serious and this equipment costs a lot.
+You’ll want to test out nature photography with a cheaper camera before spending thousands on this expensive gear.